 Yogurt coffee is increasingly appearing in cafes across Vietnam.

 Naturally, condensed milk is often added to sweeten.
-Condensed milk stirred through yogurt is actually a popular Vietnamese sweet dish, so adding a little coffee is a great combination.
+Condensed milk stirred through yogurt is a popular Vietnamese sweet dish, so adding a little coffee is a great combination.

 Yogurt has a perfectly balanced acidity out of the bitter-sweet flavors of condensed milk coffee.